Ring Car Cam review: Ring’s expertise goes on the road | CNN Underscored

 When viewing a Ring Car Cam clip or live view, you can quickly switch between the inside and front-facing cameras by tapping on the camera icon at the top of the screen.
 The icon was instantly familiar to me because it’s the same icon I’ve seen smartphone makers use in the camera app to switch between the rear and front-facing cameras.

 When viewing the camera’s timeline, events are labeled in the same fashion as the company’s doorbells or floodlight cameras.
-Live view sessions are orange, motion is blue, but there’s a new category labeled “Driving” which, you guessed it, indicates that the car was in motion and being driven.
+Live view sessions are orange and motion is blue, but there’s a new category labeled “Driving,” which, you guessed it, indicates that the car was in motion and being driven.
 The new category makes it easy to find a specific clip should you need to.

 In addition to viewing either camera’s recordings, you can view the current GPS location of the car with just a few taps in the app.
 You can also delete all location history that’s stored within the app at any time in the Car Cam’s settings page.

-It’s a feature that can be used if you’re in an accident, witness an accident, or have been pulled over and want to document your interaction with the police.
+It’s a feature that can be used if you’re in an accident, if you witness an accident or if you’ve been pulled over and want to document your interaction with the police.

 I’m sure this is just the beginning of Ring taking advantage of Alexa on the Ring Car Cam.